sdss/python_template/docs/sphinx/index.md

 this will create two files in `dist/`, one with `.tar.gz` with the source distribution and a `.whl` wheel.

 The next step is to publish these files to an online service that allows other users to download and install it.
 Although there are other options, almost every Python package is published to the [PyPI registry](https://pypi.org).
 PyPI requires you to have an account and generate a token to upload files.
-Then you can generate a token and upload the distribution files using `uv`,
+Then you can generate a token and upload the distribution files using uv,

 ```bash
 uv publish
 ```

-See the [uv documentation](https://docs.astral.sh/uv/guides/package/#publishing-your-package) about how to authenticate `uv` with PyPI.
+See the [uv documentation](https://docs.astral.sh/uv/guides/package/#publishing-your-package) about how to authenticate uv with PyPI.

 Alternatively, the `release.yml` GitHub Action will do this for you every time you tag and release a new version.
 PyPI requires defining a [trusted publisher](https://docs.pypi.org/trusted-publishers/adding-a-publisher/) to allow CI services uploading files to PyPI.
 If you have not yet published your package to PyPI you will also want to [read this page](https://docs.pypi.org/trusted-publishers/creating-a-project-through-oidc/) to create a trusted published for a not-yet-existing project.